 Did you ever enter your elementary school’s Science Fair?
 Maybe you came up with one of those tornadoes in a soda bottle, or if you were like me, you went all out for the giant exploding volcano that pissed off your mom when it spilled all over the dining room table.
 There are a lot of ways for kids to steal the show at the Science Fair, but Ace Davis set out to prove one of the sports world’s greatest mysteries ever.

 Ace’s experiment included determining how much of a competitive advantage Brady gets by using deflated footballs.
-For a refresher, remember that Brady was suspended four games in 2015, plus New England was fined $1 million and lost two draft picks for using deflated footballs in the AFC Championship Game — you know this as Deflategate.
-Ace hypothesized that footballs of different inflations would have different results, and he was right.
-The more deflated the ball, the farther it traveled.
+For a refresher, remember that Brady was suspended four games in 2015, plus New England was fined $1 million and lost two draft picks for using deflated footballs against the Indianapolis Colts in the AFC Championship Game — you know this as Deflategate.
+Ace hypothesized that footballs of different inflations would have different results, and he was right — The more deflated the ball, the farther it traveled.

-On his project’s poster, Ace highlighted his findings, plus pictures of Brady making weird faces and crying.
+On his science project poster, Ace highlighted his findings, plus pictures of Brady making weird faces and crying.
 Ace completed it with a picture of himself, over which was a green check mark, and a picture of Brady, which was topped with a red ‘X’.

 According to the Facebook post from his father Christopher Davis, Ace won his school Science Fair and is entering his project at the district level.